 The tax PAYMENT should be made throughout the IRS.
-I’m sure you asked them, they’d like to receive tax payments as soon as you receive payment.
+We’re sure you asked them, they’d like to receive tax payments as soon as you receive payment.

 And in a way, they certainly do!

-Which leads me to my next major point.
+This leads us to our next major point.